Central Wales Lineament

-The Central Wales Lineament is a north–south aligned zone of geological faults and folds which runs for scores of miles through Wales and which gives rise to a number of landscape features.
+The Central Wales Lineament is a north–south aligned zone of geological faults and folds which runs for scores of kilometres through Wales and which gives rise to a number of landscape features.
 The lineament lies along the axis of the Central Wales Syncline, both following the generally northeast–southwest Caledonide trend though its central section is more north–south aligned.